Why is India denying COVID-19 community transmission? | DW | 28.07.2020

-The spread of the coronavirus has accelerated across the country with nearly 50,000 daily cases.
+The spread of the coronavirus has accelerated across the country with nearly 50,000 new cases daily.
 Despite warnings from experts, the government insists there is no community transmission.
 Murali Krishnan reports.

 For weeks now, India has reported the fastest growth in COVID-19 infections in the world.
 Health authorities have registered nearly 1.49 million confirmed cases, including 33,425 deaths.
 Last week, 100,000 people contracted the disease in just three days.